OREC: History

 A first unsuccessful attempt to coordinate prices for rice on world markets was made in 2002 at the occasion of a meeting of senior government officials from major rice exporting countries from ASEAN and India.

 According to Cambodia's prime minister Hun Sen the five proposed members of OREC cartel will discuss the organisation at regional talks in October 2008.

-Economics
+In June 2008, due to objections from the Philippines and Asian Development Bank, Thailand scrapped the OREC proposal.